ChristopherMarais/IBBI/docs/usage.md

 ### Feature Extraction

 All models can extract deep feature embeddings from an image.
-These are useful for downstream tasks like clustering or similarity analysis.
+These vectors are useful for downstream tasks like clustering, similarity analysis, or training other machine learning models.

 ```python
 # Assuming 'classifier' is a loaded model